 My green eyes stare back at me in the mirror, full of uncertainty for the unknown.
 I brush my sandy blonde hair out of my eyes and look up at my father, one hand on my shoulder.
 "Are you ready son?"
 He asks in a gruff voice.
 "I'm ready," I say, trying to stand a little taller.
 But the truth is, I'm not ready at all.

-My Father has had high expectations of me, since I am the son of a man who has power.
+My Father has had high expectations of me, since I am the son of a man who holds power.
 But my Father and I are very different.

 Every year kids are chosen from a list of the best trainers, the best swimmers, the best athletes.
 Or for short, the best warriors.
 They go out on missions far from home, specifically on land.
 My Father is one person out of a group of men called the Council that chooses the kids to be put on the list.
 My name is on that list this year.
 I usually mess up doing big tasks like this, so I'm not so sure if I should be going.